FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Zhang et al. (2022)~\cite{zhangAccurateLowlatencyEfficient2022} proposed a Graph Neural Network (GNN) model and an FPGA-based accelerator for it.
-This accelerator was designed for the Zynq UltraScale+ MPSoC ZU7EV and leveraged optimizations, such as weight and input pruning.
-These optimizations reduced the model's memory footprint and computational requirements.
-Compared to a previous work CNN model [6], this GNN model computation complexity was $\frac{1}{3258}$, and it contained $\frac{1}{83}$ parameters on average, thereby requiring significantly less memory.
-This GNN model comprises GNN layers (GNNL) with GraphSAGE layer operators~\cite{hamiltonInductiveRepresentationLearning2017}, graph pooling layers, and Attention modules.
+\phantomsection \textbf{Zhang et al. (2022)~\cite{zhangAccurateLowlatencyEfficient2022}} proposed a GNN for target recognition and an accelerator for it.
+They implemented this accelerator on a Zynq UltraScale+ MPSoC and optimized it, including weight and input pruning to reduce the model's memory footprint and computational requirements.
+The final model had 30,000 parameters and executed $2.13\times 10^{6}$ operations.
+This model comprised layers with GraphSAGE~\cite{hamiltonInductiveRepresentationLearning2017} operators, graph pooling layers, and Attention modules.

-Additionally, this accelerator was tested using the MSTAR dataset~\cite{MSTARDataset1995}, where each SAR image has a size of 128x128 pixels.
-When executed at 125 MHz, the testing results demonstrated an inference time of 0.105 milliseconds and a power consumption of 6.3 W, with an accuracy of 99.09\%.
-Compared to CPU and GPU implementations, these results represented a speedup of 14.8x and 2.5x and an improved energy efficiency of 62x and 39x, respectively.
+The authors tested this accelerator using the MSTAR dataset~\cite{sandianationallaboratoryMSTARDataset1995}, where each SAR image is 128x128 pixels.
+When executed at 125 MHz, the testing results demonstrated an inference time of 0.105 ms and a power consumption of 6.3 W, with an accuracy of 99.09\%.
+Compared to CPU and GPU implementations, these results achieved a 14.8x speedup and a 2.5x speedup, and improved energy efficiency by 62x and 39x, respectively.